dated/language-plugin-generator/README.md

 ### `language-plugin-generator check [language]`

-Run this command in the languages folder of your plugin to find missing and outdated keys in your translation file.
+Run this command in the root folder of your language plugin to find missing and outdated keys in your translation file.

 ```
 USAGE